sevenval/php-ext-css/README.md

 public CSS3Processor::minify(string $css [, array $vendors ]) : string
 ```

-* Returns the minimized result string considering the registered modifiers and the
+* Returns the minimized result string considering the registered notifiers, modifiers
-  blacklist of vendor prefixes given in the `$vendors` array.
+  and the blacklist of vendor prefixes given in the `$vendors` array.
 * Throws exceptions on errors.

 ## PHP Class Constants